 How can bite collapse be treated?

 Bite collapse can be treated with dental surgical facelifts that make the face look more proportionately balanced, reduce wrinkles, and alleviate the defective bite.
-This treatment not only reverses the signs of ageing but also structurally augments facial support and corrects the position of the jaw.
+This treatment not only reverses the signs of aging but also structurally augments facial support and corrects the position of the jaw.
 This procedure can be done in conjunction with the application of dental veneers to reconstruct the patient’s bite and preserve the remaining natural teeth in order to maintain an ideal bite position.

 Typical bite reconstruction will not be able to give the patient the additional lift that the face needs to recover from the effects of bite collapse.
-This is why it best done in conjunction with the dental surgical facelift.
+This is why it is best done in conjunction with the dental surgical facelift.